rockerBOO/awesome-neovim/README.md

 - [olimorris/onedarkpro.nvim](https://github.com/olimorris/onedarkpro.nvim) - One Dark Pro theme for Neovim, written in Lua and based on the VS Code theme.
 Includes dark and light themes with completely customisable colors, styles and highlights.
 - [rmehri01/onenord.nvim](https://github.com/rmehri01/onenord.nvim) - A Neovim theme that combines the Nord and Atom One Dark color palettes for a more vibrant programming experience.
 - [RishabhRD/gruvy](https://github.com/RishabhRD/gruvy) - Gruvbuddy without colorbuddy using Lush.
+- [minischeme](https://github.com/echasnovski/mini.nvim#plugin-colorscheme) - Color scheme of [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) which is a variant of base16 with accent colors chosen according to optimal perceptual uniformity.

 #### Lua Colorscheme